h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - The dashed line is the baseline (overall response rate)
 - It helps answer the question of  “What fraction of all observations of the positive target class are in the top predicted 1%, 2%, 10%, etc. (cumulative)?”
 By definition, the Gains at 100% are 1.0.

-> Note: The y-axis of the plot has been adjusted to represent quantiles, this allows for focus on the quantiles that have the most data and therefore the most impact.
+**Note**: The y-axis of the plot has been adjusted to represent quantiles, this allows for focus on the quantiles that have the most data and therefore the most impact.

 1\.
 Hover over the various quantile points on the Gains chart to view the quantile percentage and cumulative gain values